AdobeDocs/workfront.zh-Hans/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md

 -->

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">After a scheduled report has been set up, you can manually send the report rather than&nbsp;waiting until the scheduled time.</p>
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">After a scheduled report has been set up, you can manually send the report rather than waiting until the scheduled time.</p>
 -->

 <!--